0xSh3rl0ck/0xSh3rl0ck.github.io/_posts/CTF-WriteUp/2022-07-10-Cyber Defenders - Pwned-DC.md

 # #22	What is the PID of the malicious process?

-we can use `malfind` plugin which helps to find hidden or injected code/DLLs in user mode memory, based on characteristics such as VAD tag and page permissions. we will see that they're a lot of processes that might be suspicious so we can dump them using also `malfind` and `--dump-dir=DUMP_DIR` then we can scan them using virustotal. then we will find that only one process which it's PID `3140` is malicious.
+We can use the `malfind` plugin, which helps to find hidden or injected code/DLLs in user mode memory based on characteristics such as VAD tag and page permissions.
+We will see that there are many processes that might be suspicious so that we can dump them also using `malfind` and `--dump-dir=DUMP_DIR`, then we can scan them using virustotal.
+Then we will find that only one process which it's PID `3140` is malicious.

 [![38](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/38.PNG)](/assets/images/CTF-WriteUp/Cyber-Defenders-Pwned_DC/38.PNG)